Virtual Dub

 and view the result in the right pane.

-filter is the be-all-and-end-all of noise reduction.
-This
+Smoother filter is the be-all-and-end-all of noise

-Better 3rd party noise reduction filters, both 32bit
+Better 3rd party noise reduction filters, (both 32bit,

-(which will require running the 32bit version of
+which will require running the 32bit version of

 VDub), are: